• ROENFR

 Art.
 40 – (1) The status of member of the CES Plenary ceases under the provisions of Article 17 paragraph (1) of Law no. 248/2013, republished, with subsequent amendments and completions, as follows:

-f) in case he no longer meets the condition provided in Article 13 letter b) of Law no. 248/2013, with subsequent amendments and completions, cessation becomes effective from the date of ascertainment;
+f) in case he no longer meets the condition provided in Article 13 letter b) of Law no. 248/2013, with subsequent amendments and completions, the cessation becomes effective from the date of ascertainment;

-g) in case the employer confederation or trade union confederation that appointed him loses its status as a representative confederation at the national level, cessation becomes effective from the date of expiration of representativeness.
+g) in case the employer confederation or trade union confederation that appointed him loses its status as a representative confederation at the national level, the cessation becomes effective from the date of expiration of representativeness.

 (2) In case of resignation/death of a member of the CES Plenary, the Secretary General of CES requests the employer/trade union confederation whose member has resigned/died or, as the case may be, the prime minister, to appoint/designate another person.